LennartEd/Analog-Keyboard-kmk-PiPico-NormalSplit/README.md

 This is a fully analog keyboard using magnetic keys and hall sensors.
 I'm using a RP2040 but since it is KMK (circuitpython) based it should be compatible with other boards.
 I build a split keyboard, but any type form factor should work.
 This is my first experience with circuitpython so code might me wonky.

+#TO-DO
+- [ ] automatic callibration
+- [ ] support all types of multiplexers (not just 16:1)
+- [ ] fix mouse wheel only pressing every second turn

-## PCB
+# PCB
 **!DONT USE THE PCB PROVIDED!**
 The PCB provided has some flaws that make it hard to work with.
 **I would recommend making your own PCB and using mine as a template.**
 In the future i might create v2 template that fixes the flaws.
-As LCSC didn't have the LEDs in stock, I build mine without them.
+Also as LCSC didn't have the LEDs in stock, I build mine without them.
 So there is no guaranty that I did the LED wiring correctly.
 I did however test the code with the onboard led of the RP2040, so the code should work.

+### Flaws with v1
+- dont solder MCU daughter board onto PCB directly
+- bigger pads for hand soldering
+- more mounting holes
+- if possible 2 layer PCB for cost saving

-#### Parts
+### Parts
 |Description | Part          | LCSC         |
 |:-----------| ------------- |:-------------|
 | Hall sensor| HX6659ISO-B   | C495742		|